GET IN TOUCH

 How can I verify if my lien has been released or updated?

-You can receive official confirmation of your lien release by contacting the prothonotary’s office in the county where it was filed or the Delaware Division of Revenue directly.
+You can receive official confirmation of your lien release by contacting the prothonotary's office in the county where it was filed or the Delaware Division of Revenue directly.
 Once payment is verified, the lien will be updated in court records and public databases.
-Taxpayers should always retain copies of the release document to ensure credit bureaus and lenders have accurate, up-to-date information on their financial history.
+Taxpayers should always retain copies of the release document for lenders, title companies, courts, and any party relying on public-record searches.

 How long does a lien remain public after full payment?

 After the full balance is paid, the Delaware Division of Revenue must issue a lien release within 30 days.
-However, it can take several weeks before the release is updated across all public and credit databases.
-Taxpayers should verify that the lien has been properly recorded and request written confirmation to avoid future problems with lenders, title agencies, or credit reporting organizations.
+However, it can take time before public records and any third-party databases or screening systems that rely on those records are updated.
+Taxpayers should verify that the lien has been properly recorded as released and request written confirmation to avoid future problems with lenders, title agencies, or any party conducting public-record searches.